 Four Basic Lectures

-These videos record four of my Masters-level Sloan classes.
-They teach aspects of user innovation, with practical implications for managers.
+These videos record four of my Masters-level Sloan class lectures (each about 60 minutes long).
+Each presents an aspect of free and user innovation, with practical implications for managers.
 They are posted on YouTube by MIT OpenCourseWare.
 You are free to use and download them as you like under the Creative Commons Attribution-NonCommercial-ShareAlike license.
 I hope you find them useful.

 - 1. The Paradigm Shift from Producer to User Innovation